shark-speare/shark-speare/README.md

 ## To-do
 - [ ] Learn C++
 - [ ] APCS
-- [ ] Com up with new idea of discord bot
+- [ ] Come up with new idea of discord bot
+- [ ] Make a dynamic weather report here